ErpNetDocs/tech/advanced/user-business-rules/action-types/sendmail.md

 For text to be recognized as HTML, the Body has to contain the `</html>` tag.
 The position of the tag is irrelevant.
 If it's placed somewhere, the whole text is considered written in HTML.

-- **use of domain attributes in text** - supported in both the Subject and the Body
+- **Use of domain attributes in text** - supported in both the Subject and the Body

 In the text of both parameters for Subject and Body, you can reach and use the domain attributes' values (system domain attributes and **[calculated attributes](https://docs.erp.net/tech/advanced/calculated-attributes/index.html)**).
 They're calculated for the entity record for which the rule is executed.
 In order for a domain attribute to be property recognized by the system, it needs to be surrounded with curly brackets '{...}'.